 8 Tips For Partners

 Your child’s birth is a special date.
-You will meet your baby and fall in love all over again.
+You and your partner will meet your baby and fall in love all over again.
 You will witness the amazing power of your partner’s body.
 And you might be challenged to remember to do everything ‘right’.
 Listed below are some simple suggestions for you to plan around and to remember for the big day.

 Before labor starts you have three important jobs: